Lurkars/esp-ena/README.md

 * *RPI* Rolling Proximity Identifier - send and received identifer changed every 10 minutes
 * *AEM* Associated Encrypted Metadata - send and received metadata

-Open questions/problems
-* memory is really low with BLE and WiFi enabled, unzipping a Key Export not possible for now, maybe disable BLE service for download.
-* service UUID is send reversed, RPI and AEM also send in reverse?
-Don't know BLE specification enough

 ## How to use

 ### Hardware Required

 For now just an ESP32 is required.
-For full device later RTC (DS3231) and Display (SSD1306) will be required.
+DS3231 RTC and SSD1306 Display are required for a complete device.

 ### Configure the project